Don Rowlands: Business career

 Rowlands began working for Fisher & Paykel as an assistant production engineer in 1948.
 He rose to become a director and chief executive of the company from 1978 to 2001.
 He also served as the chairman of Mainfreight from 1983, and became a director of HamiltonJet in 1990.

 Honours and awards

 In the 1973 New Year Honours, Rowlands was appointed a Member of the Order of the British Empire, for services to rowing, and he was promoted to Commander of the same order in the 1979 Queen's Birthday Honours.

-In the 2015 New Year Honours, Rowlands was appointed a Knight Companion of the New Zealand Order of Merit for services to business and rowing.
+In the 2015 New Year Honours, shortly before his death, Rowlands was appointed a Knight Companion of the New Zealand Order of Merit for services to business and rowing.
 In the 2015 Australia Day Honours he was appointed an honorary Member of the Order of Australia for significant service to the sport of rowing.

 Rowlands was named as a member of the New Zealand Olympic Order in 1991.
 He won the leadership award at the 2005 Halberg Awards.
 He was inducted into the New Zealand Sports Hall of Fame.
 In August 2014, he was inducted into the New Zealand Business Hall of Fame.